-Subject: Endorsement for Developing Climate Resilience of Farming Communities in the Drought Prone Parts of Uzbekistan Title of Project/Programme
+Subject: Endorsement for Developing Climate Resilience of Farming Communities in the Drought Prone Parts of Uzbekistan

 In my capacity as designated authority for the Adaptation Fund in Uzbekistan, I confirm that the above national project/programme proposal is in accordance with the government's national priorities in implementing adaptation activities to reduce adverse impacts of, and risks, posed by climate change in Uzbekistan.
+I also confirm that the project proposal is valid and the requested funding is adequate.

 Accordingly, I am pleased to endorse the above project/programme proposal with support from the Adaptation Fund.
-If approved, the project/programme will be implemented by UNDP and executed by the Centre of Hydrological Service in Uzbekistan.
+If approved, the project/programme will be implemented by UNDP and executed by the national Centre of Hydrometeorological Service in Uzbekistan.